tyketchum/dr-longevity/DAILY_SYNC_SETUP.md

 ## ✅ Automatic Daily Sync is Configured!

-Your dashboard will automatically sync new Garmin data **every day at 6:00 AM**.
+Your app will automatically sync new Garmin data **every day at 6:00 AM**.

 ## What Gets Synced?